 Working with your department, division, or college-wide focus group, complete How Can Your Employers Help Your Program.
-This will allow you to think broadly about future goals and how employers may play a role in helping you achieve them.
+This will help you to think broadly about future goals and what roles employers can play.

 Research employers before meeting with them.
-Visit the “about us” section of company websites to learn more about the employer, their services, products, etc. This can help you align the college’s terminology with that of the employer.
+Visit the “About Us” sections of company websites to learn more about employers and their services and products.
+This will help you align the college’s terminology with that of the employer.

 - Graduate placement survey data

 - College databases or lists of employers (department, division, or college level)